gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/bulk-solution.rst

     - 3) An **input file** (.mdp) containing the parameters of the simulation (e.g. temperature, timestep).

+..  container:: justify

+    The specificity of the present tutorial is that both configuration and topology files were prepared with homemade Python scripts, see :ref:`create-conf-label`.
+In principle, it is also possible to prepare the system using GROMACS functionalities, such as *gmx pdb2gmx*, *gmx trjconv*, or *gmx solvate*.
+This will be done in the next tutorial, :ref:`protein_electrolyte-label`.

 1) The configuration file (.gro)
 --------------------------------

 ..  container:: justify

-    For the present simulation, the initial atom positions and box size are given in a conf.gro file (Gromos87 format) that you can download by clicking |conf-SO4.gro|
+    For the present simulation, the initial atom positions and box size are given in a *conf.gro* file (Gromos87 format) that you can download by clicking |conf-SO4.gro|.
-    (See also :ref:`create-conf-label`).
+    Save the *conf.gro* file in a folder.

 .. |conf-SO4.gro| raw:: html